sandeepmukherjee/calltrace/README.md

    move files back and forth between them.
 In step 4 of instructions above, copy the log file to the perl-machine to run genscript.pl.
 Copy the resulting gdbscript back to /tmp of target machine for step 5.
 Then copy gdbsysms to /tmp of perl machine for steps 6 and 7.

-Q: I don't want to/can't use /tmp.
-Can I use another directory?

-A: Right now, you will have to manually change the paths in the scripts and calltrace.c.
-The plan is to use a special environment variable (volunteers?)
+(If CALLTRACEDIR is set, use that directory instead of /tmp)